kgignatyev/wf-simulators-4-presentation/README.md

  demo that stuck activity in the middle does not prevent other systems from receiving notifications

  2nd demo: same stuck activity and use of queries (keep refreshing UI while starting downed activity )

+5. WorkflowID, RunID, sync and async execution of workflows
+   6. demo of code and explanation
+6. Signals and Queries, running a FSM (Final State Machine)
+   7. demo of asset transfer workflow
+8. Brief overview of SCM library for writing FSMs
+9. Teaser of other Temporal.io capabilities: Saga, Eternal Workflows, Child workflows